CN-UPB/DeepCoMP/README.md

 * This is improved by adding a penalty for losing connections (without active disconnect) and adding obs about the total current dr of each UE (from all connections combined)
 * Adding this extra obs about total UE dr (over all BS connections) seems to slightly improve reward, but not a lot
 * Multi-agent RL learns better results more quickly than a centralized RL agent
+    * Multi-agents using the same NN vs. separate NNs results in comparable performance (slightly worse with separate NN).
+    * Theoretically, separate NNs should take more training as they only see one agent's obs, but allow learning different policies for different agents (eg, slow vs fast UEs)

 ## Development